Questions and Answers

 - School uniform

-1 school bag, rucksack or sports bag for books, equipment
+- One school bag, rucksack or sports bag for books and equipment

-1 pair polyester cotton fitted single sheets & 2 polyester cotton pillow cases
+- One pair of polyester cotton fitted single sheets and two polyester cotton pillow cases

 Boarders are a defining feature of life at the school, which has accepted mixed day and boarding pupils since it was founded in 1818.